BIOGEOGRAPHIC INFORMATION & OBSERVATION SYSTEM

 If you are contracting out for data development or collection, please use the languange below to insure proper data guidelines are followed:

 "All data and associated metadata collected by or created under this contract is a required deliverable of this contract and becomes the property of the Department of Fish and Wildlife, and not of the contracted party.
 In addition, the Department of Fish and Wildlife holds exclusive rights to the publication of these data .
 All data deliverables should be budgeted for and included in the project timeline as a part of this contract.
 A condition of final payment on this contract shall include the delivery of all related data assets.
 Geospatial data must be delivered in an industry-standard spatial data format (Esri-readable) where applicable and documented with metadata in accordance with the CDFW Minimum Metadata Standards (http://www.dfg.ca.gov/biogeodata/bios/metadata.asp)."

-Spatial information for each observation or location can be provided as a shapefile, or as tabular geospatial coordinates in either geographic (i.e., Latitude/ Longitude) or projected (e.g., Universal Transverse Mercator, UTM) format.
+Spatial information for observations or locations can be provided as a shapefile, or as tabular geospatial coordinates in either geographic (i.e., Latitude/ Longitude) or projected (e.g., Universal Transverse Mercator, UTM) format.
 We will project the data (if necessary) to California Teale Albers, NAD83, but you can submit the data in any format (please note format with your submission).
 Please contact us if you have data in text form that you believe would be a valuable contribution to BIOS.
 In some cases, a partner may be funded to gather and process data in these formats.

 Attributes associated with the spatial data should include information pertinent to observational data (e.g., the observer, date of observation, what was observed, how many were observed).
 A clear definition of the content of each field should be provided in the metadata.
 For example, the definition of a field containing the number of individuals counted at a given site should include the count methods (e.g., observation, remotely sensed), the units counted (e.g., colonies, individuals, pairs), and a brief description of the precision or accuracy (e.g., actual counts, estimates, error rates if applicable).